-• Issued each afternoon by 1530 local time for RAWS stations in each offices local area..
+- Issued each afternoon by 1530 local time for RAWS stations in each offices local area. - New in 2020, point forecasts will now go out 7 days for all RAWS locations in MN

 The National Fire Danger Rating System (NFDRS) is designed to represent the fire potential at the "worst time of day" over a large area.
 The output from the NFDRS serves to indicate levels of fire danger.
 From this, resource allocation and staffing are determined by the land management agencies.